 This is my normal job!

-I’ve worked in photography for as long as I can remember — since taking photographs of my schoolmates on Sports Day, processing the films at home overnight and selling them prints the next morning.
+I’ve worked in photography for as long as I can remember — since taking photographs of my schoolmates on Sports Day, processing the films at home overnight and selling prints at school the next morning.

 In 2014, I brought my previous photographic chapters to a close and threw everything into The LSP.

-It’s been a high risk strategy but I believe the only way to achieve my original vision is to totally commit myself to it.
+It’s been a high risk strategy but the only way to attempt to achieve my original vision was to commit wholeheartedly.

-Now I find myself in the midst of a classic scenario: I’ve gone too far to turn back, and nor would I want to.
+I found myself in the midst of a classic scenario: I’d gone too far to turn back, and nor would I have wanted to.

-I utterly believe in The Lifeboat Station Project, but making such a huge commitment has not always been easy!
+I utterly believed in The Lifeboat Station Project, but making such a huge commitment was rarely easy!

 Click here to read All or Nothing